arjunkomath/RustyInk/README.md

 rustyink dev <input-dir-path>
 ```

+- The `Settings.toml` file contains the settings of the website, you can customize the website by changing the values in this file.
 - The `public` folder contains all the static assets of the website, these files are copied as-is to the output directory.
 - The `pages` folder contains all the Markdown files, this is where you write your content.
-- The `Settings.toml` file contains the settings of the website, you can customize the website by changing the values in this file.
+- The `theme` folder contains all site templates and styles.
+It is written using [handlebars](https://handlebarsjs.com/guide/) syntax.
 - The `global.css` file contains the global CSS of the website, you can write your own CSS in this file.